pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing.md

 - A **consumer contract** is a collection of interactions that describe how the Consumer expects the Provider to behave.
 Each Consumer will have its own unique consumer contract for each Provider.

 - A **provider contract** specifies the Provider's capability.
-In this workshop, it will take the form of an OpenAPI document.
-However, it may in be other formats such as a GraphQL schema, a SOAP XSD, a protobuf definition etc.
+It will take the form of an OpenAPI document.

 - **Cross-contract validation** or **contract comparison**: the process by which PactFlow confirms that the consumer contract is a valid subset of a provider contract.
 For example, it will ensure that all request/responses defined in a pact file and valid resources and match the schemas in a provider OAS file.